Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Attempts to write data to an I2C bus slave at the specified I2C bus address and starting sub-address within the device.
+Attempts to write data from an array in internal RAM to an I2C bus slave at the specified I2C bus address and starting sub-address within the device.

 **Arguments:**

 Unsigned 16-bit `address` consisting of two 8-bit fields:

 * Most significant byte contains the 7-bit slave address as its upper 7 bits (the least significant bit is ignored).
-See important note under [`I2c_51.a51` module](https://github.com/Chapmip/8051-assembly-c-i2c-timers-serial/blob/master/README.md#i2c_51a51-module-and-header-file) above — depending on the way that the slave address is specified, it may be necessary to shift it one bit to the left (i.e. multiply it by two) before providing it as an 8-bit argument.
+See important note [above](https://github.com/Chapmip/8051-assembly-c-i2c-timers-serial/blob/master/README.md#i2c_51a51-module-and-header-file) — depending on the way that the slave address is specified, it may be necessary to shift it one bit to the left (i.e. multiply it by two) before providing it as an 8-bit argument.
 * Least significant byte contains the 8-bit starting sub-address to be accessed within the I2C slave device.

 Pointer `ptr` to an array of unsigned 8-bit data values in internal RAM

-Unsigned 8-bit `count` of the number of values to write (should be less than or equal to the length of the array pointed to by `ptr`)
+Unsigned 8-bit `count` of the number of values to write (should be <= `sizeof` array pointed to by `ptr`)

 **Returns:**